-Sound is the medium in the performers exist and move, their voices seamlessly amplified, their bodies causing audible change, the soundscape challenging and leading choreography the much as integrating with it.
+Sound is the medium in performers which the exist and move, their seamlessly voices amplified, their bodies causing audible change, the soundscape challenging and leading choreography the much as integrating with it.
 Tobin is called in early on a production so that sonic elements are created parallel to choreography and character development, in many case enabling actors and dancers to become amplified sound sources themselves through use of wireless microphones and controlled feedback systems.
 Tobin is particularly known for her trademark natural-sounding vocal amplification and manipulation of sound with various types of loudspeakers.